 Princess the elephant loves to be treated like a princess.
 She is around 45 years old.
 She weights approximately 2.5 tonnes.
 She is best friends with Comvine.
 She was bought by the sanctuary in 2017.
 She is such a PRINCESS!!!
 You need to put the bananas right into her mouth to feed her.
 Before she joined our sanctuary Princess worked carrying tourists at Putang VIllage.
 She had a heavy wooden plank strapped to her back which the tourists sat on for these rides.

 Lucky the elephant was about to move to Siem Reap for tourist rides around Angkor Wat but we convinced her owners she would be happier at our sanctuary.
 She used to work for the logging industry and to help carry heavy farming goods.
-She is 50 years old from a village near Bou Sraa Waterfall.
+She is around 70 years old from a village near Bou Sraa Waterfall.
 She weighs about 3.5 tonnes.

 Comvine the elephant was born at Ka Tien waterfall in Ratanakiri province.
 She had spent all her life being used for tourist rides at the waterfall.
 Siem Reap tourist rides bought her mother but this time we bought Comvine before they could.
 She is a very beautiful elephant approximately 30 years old.
 She is best friends with Princess.